shehreendheda/UDF_Python/README.md

 5. The code block is ended with the return keyword followed by any output value to the stored and the semi-colon `return … ;`
 6. To call the function once it is defined, use the name and parentheses with positional and any desired) optional arguments `myfunction(2)`.

-Let's create a user-defined function.
+Let's create a user-defined function!

 ## Hands-on Lab

 The following hands-on lab will walk you through creating a function that calculates and returns the sum of squares of a list of integers and checks if the sum is even or odd.

+<iframe width="951" height="721" src="https://www.katacoda.com/embed/sdheda/udf_python" frameborder="1" allowfullscreen></iframe>